Book Review: Gravity's Rainbow by Thomas Pynchon (1973)

 Don't give up

 Stay strong!
-Don't be discouraged if you arn't keeping everything.
+Don't be discouraged if you aren't keeping everything.
 GR is not a book to skim, it's important to read every word.
 But don't worry if you don't understand every word.
 Just enjoy the ride, or the "vibes" and stick with it.
 I usually tell people to at least try and make it to when Slothrop goes down the toilet at which point you can't really deny that you are at least reading something interesting.

 Even if you lose steam and stop, don't be afraid to pick GR back up and try again.
 Re-listen to a podcast episode or re-read the last few Episode summaries and then dive back in.
 No one gets everything the first time, and one of the joys of the book is discovering new things every time you reread it (if you ever choose to).
 GR certainly doesn't deliver a satisfying first-order narrative conclusion, but it is worth getting through.
 There are still great payoffs that deliver (and you'll probably catch more of them with help from these guides.
 And undeniably some of the best parts of the book appear closer to the end.
 How could you stop before Byron the Bulb!